William Bonin: 1968–1969: Life after the military

-On January 12, Bonin reportedly picked up 18-year-old hitchhiker Jesus Monge, asking him about homosexuality before offering him twenty dollars to perform oral sex.
-When Monge attempted to exit the vehicle, Bonin physically and sexually assaulted him.
-He was then handcuffed and raped.
-Bonin threatened Monge, stating, "I'll rip your nuts off if you don't cool it."
+On January 12, Bonin reportedly picked up 18-year-old hitchhiker Jesus Monge, then offered him sex.
+When Monge attempted to exit the vehicle, Bonin assaulted, handcuffed, and raped him.
 By this point, extensive efforts were being made by local police to locate a potential serial rapist that fit Bonin's description.
-On the 28th an El Segundo policewoman confronted Bonin, who had frightened 16-year-old runaway Timothy Wilson, who was present with Bonin in Bonin's mother's vehicle.
-Noting Bonin's frantic state and similar profile to the rapist, she searched and handcuffed him.
-Bonin repeatedly advised her to incarcerate him, before insisting he was not responsible for his actions.
-(Note: Questioned by police following this arrest, Bonin claimed to be glad of his apprehension, adding he may have murdered the youth and that he felt he was in need of professional help.)
-He was indicted on five counts of kidnapping, four counts of sodomy, one count of oral copulation, and one count of child molestation against the five individuals he had abducted and assaulted (or attempted to assault) since the previous November.
+On the 28th, a policewoman in El Segundo spotted him driving around in his mother's vehicle with a visibly frightened boy, 16-year-old runaway Timothy Wilson.
+Noting Bonin's frantic state, and matching description to the rapist, she arrested him.
+Regarding the aforementioned incidents since November, he was indicted on five counts of kidnapping, four counts of sodomy, one count of oral copulation, and one count of child molestation.

-In March, Bonin underwent two psychiatric examinations, after which he was determined as being a sexual psychopath, who had little control over his impulses and showed signs of depression and inappropriate emotional responses.
-Initially denying childhood abuse, Bonin confessed to being molested at age eight, and suspected he was molested on various occasions between 9 and 12 years old.
-In May, Bonin recounted to a probation officer his recent stressful separation, and admitted his guilt in molesting male youths, although he also expressed desire to start a family and become a pilot upon his release.
+In March 1969, Bonin underwent two psychiatric examinations, after which he was determined as being a sexual psychopath, who had little control over his impulses and showed signs of depression and inappropriate emotional responses.
+Initially denying childhood abuse, Bonin confessed to being molested at age eight and suspected he was molested on various occasions between 9 and 12 years old.
+In May, Bonin recounted to a probation officer his recent stressful separation and admitted his guilt in molesting male youths, although he also expressed desire to start a family and become a pilot upon his release.
 He said that his Vietnam service contributed to his criminal behavior, emphasizing his difficulties in seducing female partners since his return.
 He was evaluated to be "seriously lacking insight and responsibility" for crimes committed since his childhood.
 He pleaded guilty to molestation and forced oral copulation, and was sentenced to the Atascadero State Hospital in June 1969 as a mentally disordered sex offender considered amenable to treatment.